Esri/arcgis-maps-sdk-flutter-samples/lib/samples/set_reference_scale/README.md

 ## How to use the sample

-Tap the "Settings" button to load the settigs dialog.
+Tap the "Settings" button to load the settings dialog.
 Use the drop-down menu to set the map's reference scale (1:500,000 1:250,000 1:100,000 1:50,000).
 You can choose which feature layers should honor the reference scale using the checkboxes.
 Tap the "Set to Reference Scale" button to set the map scale to the reference scale.

 ## How it works